josfam/alx-backend-python/0x00-python_variable_annotations/README.md

 ## 3. Basic annotations - to string

 Write a type-annotated function `to_str` that takes a float `n` as argument and returns the string representation of the float.

+## 4. Define variables

+Define and annotate the following variables with the specified values:

+  - `a`, an integer with a value of 1
+  - `pi`, a float with a value of 3.14
+  - `i_understand_annotations`, a boolean with a value of True
+  - `school`, a string with a value of “Holberton”